PerlFFI/FFI-Platypus/README.md

 comes with `Build.PL` and `cpanfile` files necessary for building, testing (and even installing if necessary) without [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
 Please keep in mind though that these files are generated so if changes need to be made to those files they should be done through the project's `dist.ini` file.
-If do use [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) and already have the necessary plugins installed, then I encourage you to run `dzil test` before making any pull requests.
+If you do use [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) and already have the necessary plugins installed, then I encourage you to run `dzil test` before making any pull requests.
 This is not a requirement, however, I am happy to integrate especially smaller patches that need tweaking to fit the project